-Latest published advice has strongly advised against mass public gatherings, for a period of weeks or possibly months.
+Latest published advice has strongly advised against all public gatherings over a certain number of people.

-We are currently in the process of finding alternatives for some of our upcoming LOROS events and will be updating participants about the those events concerned by the end of this week.
+We are currently in the process of finding alternatives for some of our upcoming LOROS events and will be updating all affected participants.

-Please check the relevant event page for more information.
+Please check our event page for up to date information.
 We thank you for your patience and understanding at this time

 We recognise how much these events mean to you; from every £1 you’ve raised in sponsorship, through to the weeks and months of training you have committed.
 These events and the valuable funds they raise are equally as important to the team here at LOROS.

 Information about LOROS shops, accepting donated items and our collection service

 All of our shops are now open.
 We are following government guidelines and have put the following measures in place to keep our customers and staff safe: